5901 Botham Jean Blvd, Dallas, TX 75215

 Steel forms the backbone of modern construction, appearing in nearly every part of a building from foundation to roof.
 Its impressive strength-to-weight ratio makes it ideal for creating durable structures while maintaining design flexibility.

 The structural framework relies heavily on steel components.
 I-beams provide primary support for floors and ceilings, while steel channels offer rigidity along wall perimeters.
 Angle bars create crucial connections between structural elements.
 Together, these components form the skeleton that bears the building’s load.
+In wall systems, steel studs have mostly replaced traditional wood framing in commercial construction.
+These lightweight, fire-resistant profiles create the framework for both exterior and interior walls.

 Steel plays multiple roles in roofing systems.
 Steel rafters and trusses provide the underlying support structure.
 Corrugated steel panels serve as both decorative and protective roof coverings, and steel flashing prevents water intrusion at roof joints and transitions.
 For flat commercial roofs, steel decking creates the substrate for roofing membranes.

 Building infrastructure incorporates steel in less visible but equally important ways.
 Steel pipes carry water and waste throughout the building, while electrical conduits made from galvanized steel protect wiring from damage.
-Heating and cooling systems rely on steel ductwork to distribute air, and steel stairs provide durable circulation paths between floors.
+Finishing elements also benefit from steel’s versatility.
+Steel door frames offer security and fire resistance, and window frames made from steel provide slim profiles with maximum glass area.

 Different building areas require specific types of steel to meet performance requirements.
 Structural applications typically use carbon steel for its strength and cost-effectiveness, while exterior elements often utilize galvanized or weathering steel to resist corrosion.
 Stainless steel appears in areas where appearance and corrosion resistance are paramount.